NixOS/rfcs/rfcs/0087-aarch64-tier1.md

 `aarch64-linux` will be moved to `supportedSystems`, enabling NixOS tests to block channel advances in case of failures.

-Merging this RFC should happen simultaneously with the merging of documentation and perhaps a NixOS module for configuring qemu-binfmt as an aarch64 builder on x86_64 machines.
+Merging this RFC should happen simultaneously with the merging of documentation around configuring qemu-binfmt as a fallback method for building aarch64 packages on x86_64 machines.
+Additionally, a sub-project that's out-of-scope for this RFC may be established to catch build failures (of which sightings were reported) when using emulation.

-(**To clarify**: should we add additional documentation around `boot.binfmt.emulatedSystems` to increase its visibility?)

 The list of NixOS AMIs on NixOS.org will also be extended to include aarch64 images.